In This Article

-Greg Monaco, CPA finds missed deductions on virtually every return from new NJ clients.
+Missed deductions show up on virtually every NJ small business return that hasn't been CPA-reviewed.
 The five most commonly overlooked deductions for NJ small business owners are the BAIT election (which can generate thousands in federal savings for pass-through owners above the SALT cap), retirement plan contributions, the home office deduction, vehicle expenses, and self-employed health insurance premiums.

 1. NJ BAIT Election